 The Complete Investment Banking Course is one of the perfect investment banking courses for beginners, that is for those who are just starting out in this field and seeking to learn everything from the ground up.
 This investment banking course includes both theoretical elements of Investment Banking and its practical lessons.

-After completing this course, you would have acquired a vast range of knowledge in this field that will help you when you will apply for or attend an investment banking interview.
+After completing this course, you will have acquired a vast range of knowledge in this field that will help you when you will apply for or attend an investment banking interview.
 You will be able to build financial models and receive an in-depth understanding of all four major parts of investment banking.

 Along with this, you will also obtain interview-clearing skills because it is important to have good communication skills along with knowledge and experience in this field.
 This Udemy course will give you a comprehensive understanding of Investment banking.